Public Administration, MPA

 Electives (9 credit hours)

-In consultation with an advisor, students select three elective courses with students in the traditional MPA Program that best meet their professional goals.
+In consultation with an advisor, students select three elective courses that best meet their professional goals.
 These courses may be offered in formats including online, weekend intensive, or through the traditional campus-based setting.
+Students in the Executive MPA program are able to pursue a graduate certificate, though additional coursework may be required beyond the degree requirements.

 Capstone or Thesis (3 - 6 credit hours)